 Before beginning your bonded title process, make sure that your vehicle meets the eligibility for a bonded title.

-If your vehicle meets the eligibility requirements of a New York bonded title, begin the application process by completing the Vehicle Title Application (MV-82), Odometer And Damage Disclosure Statement (MV-103), and Statement Of Transaction (DTF-802).
+If your vehicle meets the eligibility requirements of a North Carolina bonded title, begin the application process by completing the Affidavit of Facts (MVR-92H) and the Application for Title (MVR-1).
+After completing the Affidavit of Facts, this document must be notarized.

 Title bond